 Kranji Reservoir Park

-Kranji Reservoir Park is a park on the banks of the Kranji Reser.
+Kranji Reservoir Park is a park on the bank of the Kranji Reservoir.
 A memorial plaque at Kranji Reservoir Park pays respect to the courageous men who sacrificed their lives in the Battle of Kranji during World War II.
 Apart from learning about Singapore’s history, visitors may enjoy the park’s nature-related activities, such as picnics in wide-open fields and fishing in specified places.
-Also, be sure to get a glimpse of the stunning dawn and sunset Singapore, which may be seen finest near the Kranji Dam.
+Also, be sure to catch a glimpse of the stunning dawn and sunset in Singapore, which can be seen at their finest near the Kranji Dam.

 The Helix Bridge

-The Helix Bridge is a popular photographic location due to its unique construction, but did you know it’s also one of Singapore’s greatest sunset viewing spots?
+The Helix Bridge is a popular photographic location for its unique construction, but did you know it’s also one of Singapore’s best sunset viewing spots?
 Pick a suitable moment to begin going along the bridge and find an excellent vantage point for a shot.
 Take the MRT to Esplanade and get out at Esplanade MRT station.
-Take the Raffles Avenue exit, then walk forward to Youth Olympic Walk and turn right and witness the stunning sunset Singapore.
+Take the Raffles Avenue exit, walk forward to the Youth Olympic Walk, and turn right to witness the stunning sunset in Singapore.

 What to Bring?

-The following are critical must-haves for seeing the stunning sunset Singapore as a picnic:
+The following are critical must-haves for seeing the stunning sunset in Sg as a picnic:

 - A mat